Public Policy Visiting Fellow, Fall 2016

 Ms. Vinograd received her B.A. in Asian and Middle Eastern Studies from the University of Pennsylvania, and her M.A. in Security Studies from Georgetown University.
 She is a David E. Rockefeller Fellow at the Trilateral Commission, a Millennium Fellow at the Atlantic Council, an advisor to the Next Generation Board of the U.S. Holocaust Museum, and an advisor to UNICEF USA.
 She is also a regular contributor to Marie Claire, and has published in several other outlets, including Politico, War on the Rocks, and the Cipher Brief.

-On September 22nd, the Penn Wharton PPI welcomed Sam Vinograd (C’05) for an interactive session reflecting on this month’s meeting of the United Nations General Assembly.
+On September 22nd, the Wharton PPI welcomed Sam Vinograd (C’05) for an interactive session reflecting on this month’s meeting of the United Nations General Assembly.
 Prior to joining the private sector, where she leads policy discussions with public and private stakeholders on clean energy and clean tech projects, Ms. Vinograd held various senior roles within the National Security Council at the White House during the Obama administration.